raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 =========================================
 In :ref:`Above scenario <bootstrapping-a-token-network>` we saw how to bootstrap a token network for an unregistered token.
 In this section we will take a look at the most common way of joining a token network.
 In most cases users don't want to create a new token network, but they want to join an already existing token network for an ERC20 token that they already hold.

 The main focus of this section will be the usage of the ``connect`` and the ``leave`` endpoints.
 The ``connect`` endpoint allows users to automatically connect to a token network and open channels with other nodes.
-Furthermore the ``leave`` endpoint allows users to leave a token network by automatically closing and settling all the open payment channels of the user.
+Furthermore the ``leave`` endpoint allows users to leave a token network by automatically closing and settling all of their open channels.

 Let's assume that a user holds 2000 of some awesome ERC20 token (AET).
 The user knows that a Raiden based token network already exists for this token.